-The global refrigeration industry is a leading contributor to greenhouse gas emissions and HFC refrigerants are the leading contributor.
-This industry is the fastest growing source of greenhouse gas emissions, growing at a rate of approximately 10% to 15%.
-Worldwide, more than 120 countries have signed on to the Kigali Amendment which establishes a timeline for the mandated phase down of HFC in both developed and developing countries.
-In May 2021, the U.S. Environmental Protection Agency (the "EPA") announced its intention to phase down the production and import of HFC emissions by 85% by 2036, in accordance with the Kigali Amendment.
-In addition, certain states in the U.S., such as the states of California and Washington, are also adding regulations requiring supermarkets to change their refrigeration systems and the European Union is similarly moving to limit HFCs with supplemental regulations such as the F-Gas phase down.
+Greenhouse gases have far-ranging environmental and health effects.
+Greenhouse gases cause climate change by trapping heat, and also contribute to respiratory disease from smog and air pollution, and other effects of climate change, such as extreme weather, food supply disruptions, and increased wildfires.
+The global refrigeration and heat pumping industries are leading contributors to greenhouse gas emissions, of which the leakage of hydrofluorocarbon refrigerants within these closed systems are the leading contributor.
+The refrigeration industry is the fastest growing source of greenhouse gas emissions, growing at a rate of approximately 10% to 15%.
+Worldwide, more than 130 countries have signed on to the Kigali Amendment which establishes a timeline for the mandated phase down of hydrofluorocarbon in both developed and developing countries.
+In October 2022, the U.S. Environmental Protection Agency (the "EPA") ratified its intention to phase down the production and import of hydrofluorocarbon emissions by 85% by 2036, in accordance with the Kigali Amendment.
+In addition, certain states in the U.S., such as the states of California and Washington, are also adding regulations requiring supermarkets to change their refrigeration systems and the European Union is similarly moving to limit hydrofluorocarbons with supplemental regulations such as the F-Gas phase down.

-All of these regulations are driving the refrigeration industry, as well as several supermarket chains looking for a safer source of refrigerants, to shift to CO2, which is one of the most sustainable and safe natural refrigerants due to its low toxicity and flammability, as compared to alternative refrigerants, such as ammonia and propane.
+All of these regulations are driving the refrigeration industry, as well as supermarket chains looking for a safer source of refrigerants, to shift to CO2, which is one of the most sustainable and safe natural refrigerants due to its low toxicity and flammability, as compared to alternative refrigerants, such as ammonia and propane.
 As the markets catch up to comply, we anticipate the sales of CO2 refrigeration systems to increase.

-The challenge today is to make CO 2 systems less costly and more efficient in order to bolster the economic case for transitioning to environmentally-friendly CO2 refrigeration, especially in warmer climates where energy consumption in a CO 2 refrigeration system is much higher compared to a HFC system.
-We believe our pressure exchanger technology can solve this challenge by reducing energy consumption and lowering the costs of CO2 systems, similar to what we have achieved in desalination and IWW applications.
-Our refrigeration-focused product, the PX G1300 ("PX G"), leverages our existing ceramics, material science, and manufacturing expertise, and could eventually alter the standard refrigeration system architecture by reducing costs for retail end users such as grocery stores.
-The PX G reduces the energy consumption and operating costs of CO2 refrigeration systems in a broad range of operating conditions.
-We see this as a significant accelerator for adoption of CO2 refrigeration and announced our first commercial contract in the fourth quarter of fiscal year 2021
+The challenge today is to make CO2 systems less costly and more efficient in order to bolster the economic case for transitioning to environmentally-friendly CO2 refrigeration, especially in warmer climates where energy consumption in a CO2 refrigeration system is much higher compared to a hydrofluorocarbon system.
+We believe our pressure exchanger technology can solve this challenge by reducing energy consumption and lowering the costs of CO2 systems, similar to what we have achieved in desalination and industrial wastewater applications.
+Our refrigeration-focused product, the PX G1300TM ("PX G"), leverages our existing ceramics, material science, and manufacturing expertise, and could eventually alter the standard refrigeration system architecture by reducing costs for retail end users such as grocery stores.
+The PX G reduces the energy consumption and operating costs of CO2 refrigeration.